pramodboda/JavaScript-Roadmap-2020/6-Functions/0-Functions.md

 ### Anonymous Functions

-Anonymous functions are always loaded using a variable name. if you not using a variable name for Anonymous function it thorws an .
-Anonymous, as the name suggests, allows creating a function without any names identifier.
+Anonymous functions are always loaded using a variable name. if you not using a variable name for Anonymous function it thorws an error `SyntaxError: Function statements must have a name.` Anonymous, as the name suggests, allows creating a function without any names identifier.
 It can be used as an argument to other functions.
 Call them using a variable name:

 This is how JavaScript anonymous functions can be used: